spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 Step Arguments
 ==============

-The ``extract_1d`` step has six step-specific arguments.
+The ``extract_1d`` step has the following step-specific arguments.

 ``--smoothing_length``
-  If ``smoothing_length`` is greater than 1 (and is an odd integer), the background will be smoothed in the dispersion direction with a boxcar of this width.
+  If ``smoothing_length`` is greater than 1 (and is an odd integer), the image data used to perform background extraction will be smoothed in the dispersion direction with a boxcar of this width.
 If ``smoothing_length`` is None (the default), the step will attempt to read the value from the EXTRACT1D reference file.
-If a value was specified in the reference file, that will be used.
-Note that in this case a different value can be specified for each slit.
-If no value was specified either by the user or in the EXTRACT1D reference file, no background smoothing will be done.
+If a value is specified in the reference file, that value will be used.
+Note that by specifying this parameter in the EXTRACT1D reference file a different value can be designated for each slit.
+  If no value is specified either by the user or in the EXTRACT1D reference file, no background smoothing is done.

+``--bkg_fit``
+  The type of fit to perform to the background data in each image column (or row, if the dispersion is vertical).
+There are three allowed values:
+  "poly" (the default), "mean", and "median".
+If set to "poly", the background values for each pixel within all background regions in a given column (or row) will be fit with a polynomial of order "bkg_order" (see below).
+  Values of "mean" and "median" compute the simple average and median, respectively, of the background region values in each column (or row).
+  This parameter can also be specified in the EXTRACT1D reference file.
+If specified in the reference file and given as an argument to the step by the user, the user-supplied value takes precedence.

 ``--bkg_order``
-  This is the order of a polynomial function to be fit to the background regions.
+  The order of a polynomial function to be fit to the background regions.
 The fit is done independently for each column (or row, if the dispersion is vertical) of the input image, and the fitted curve will be subtracted from the target data.  ``bkg_order`` = 0 (the minimum allowed